But For Test Case Law

 Examples of "But For" Test Applications:

 • Scenario 2: Medical Malpractice: A doctor fails to diagnose a patient's serious illness, leading to its progression and ultimately, death.
 But for the doctor's negligence, would the patient have died?
 If the illness was incurable even with timely diagnosis, the answer might be yes, negating causation.
-However, if early diagnosis could have significantly improved the patient’s outcome, the answer might be no, establishing causation.
+That said, if early diagnosis could have significantly improved the patient’s outcome, the answer might be no, establishing causation.

 Limitations of the "But For" Test: